vimeo/psalm/docs/running_psalm/plugins/plugins_type_system.md

 #### Floats

-`TFloat` - denotes the `float` type, where the exact value is unkown.
+`TFloat` - denotes the `float` type, where the exact value is unknown.

 `TLiteralFloat` is used to represent a floating point value where the exact numeric value is known.